-We use the information we collect from the App for the following purposes:
+We use Research Data for the following purposes:

-As described in more detail in the RH Study Consent, Google and its research partners use aggregated RH Research Data for:
+As described in more detail in each Study Consent, Google and its research partners may use Research Data for:

-Aggregated means that researchers and Google can only see statistics combined from multiple participants and cannot access any personally identifiable information stored on the device.
-Google or our research partners may use other publicly available information, such as influenza statistics, to conduct study analyses on aggregated RH Research Data.
+Google or our research partners may use other publicly available information, such as weather data or public health statistics, to conduct Study analyses on aggregated Data.
 Data that is aggregated and does not personally identify you cannot be deleted as it is not tied to your Google Account.

 Measure Performance.
 We use App Data for analytics and measurement to understand how the App is used.
 For example, we analyze data about your use of the App to optimize product design.
 The App uses de-identified data, ensuring that information about user activity within the app is not linked to other sites or applications.